 What is it?
 We use Zoom’s HIPAA compliant business platform for our online counseling.
 Your therapist will send you a meeting invitation to your email or even cell phone.
 You just click on the link, and your therapist will be on the other end, ready to see you as usual.

 Does it work as well as in-person sessions?
 Yes.
 Telehealth has been available for counseling for years.
-Multiple studies over these years have found that in broad use, it is just as effective as in-person sessions in terms of symptom reduction, especially when the therapist and client already know each other from in-person settings.
-Some studies have found telehealth can even be superior for adolescent clients and those with autism.
-It is typically more convenient for clients as well.
+Multiple studies over these years have found that in broad use, it is just as effective as in-person sessions in terms of symptom reduction and client satisfaction.
+Some studies have found telehealth can even be superior for some age groups and diagnoses.

 We still have some clients and some clinicians who prefer in-person, but the online modality is successful for the large majority of our clients.
 We anticipate many will remain online even after the pandemic has resolved.

 Advantages: Of course, during the Covid, online counseling is a way to safely access services.
 However, online counseling has advantages during normal times too.
 Many of our clients do a combination of online counseling and in-person sessions, depending on their schedules, childcare and transportation for a particular day.

 - Clients with certain diagnoses like PTSD and anxiety disorders who are uncomfortable in waiting rooms can do online counseling without the discomfort of groups of people.